JeanBaptisteServais/COMPUTER-VISION---Hand-skeletton/README.md

 b) if not pass pouties

-c) if not pass skeletton / recuperate skeletton points
+c) if not (distance more than 10 ?) pass skeletton / recuperate skeletton points